 - Visa support for Turkmenistan tourist visa;

 - E-visas to Tajikistan, Uzbekistan and Azerbaijan;

 - National Folklore Show in Bukhara on Day 9;

-- Meals: welcome lunch in Almaty on Day 2, lunch at the home of a local family on Day 4, lunch in Penjikent on Day 7, lunch in Mary on Day 10, camp-style dinner at Darvaza on Day 11, dinner in Khiva on Day 13, dinner in Baku on Day 15, dinner in Tbilisi on Day 21, farewell dinner in Yerevan on Day 29;
+- Meals: welcome lunch in Almaty on Day 2, lunch at the home of a local family on Day 4, lunch and dinner on Seven lakes on Day 6, lunch in Penjikent on Day 7, lunch in Mary on Day 10, camp-style dinner at Darvaza on Day 11, dinner in Khiva on Day 13, dinner in Baku on Day 15, lunch in a local family on Day 20, dinner in Tbilisi on Day 21, farewell dinner in Yerevan on Day 28;

 - Full board (lunches and dinners not specified above);